-Question 16: What are the next steps for the Blue Ribbon Panel and how can I help?

-Answer- The Blue Ribbon Panel has created four working groups (Legislative, Communications, Business Relationships, Agency Relevancy) to advance their recommendations.
-Blue Ribbon Panel members are working with congressional champions to introduce legislation, develop a communications strategy, reaching out to business leaders for support and developing recommendations on how to ensure fish and wildlife agencies remain relevant in the future.
+Question 16: What are the next steps for the Alliance for America's Fish & Wildlife?
+Answer- The campaign steering committee, made up of Blue Ribbon Panel members, and other stakeholders are working with congressional champions to introduce legislation, develop a communications strategy, reaching out to business leaders for support and developing recommendations on how to ensure fish and wildlife agencies remain relevant in the future.
+We invite you to join us in our quest to advance a 21st century vision for conservation of our valuable natural resources.